SoftUni-Internal/interactive-content/EN/06-Unit-Testing/02-Unit-Testing.md

 [image assetsSrc="Unit-Testing-Example(4).png" /]

-If everything is ok, you should see the following project structure.
+If everything is okay, you should see the following project structure.

 [image assetsSrc="Unit-Testing-Example(5).png" /]

-Copy the files provided and place them in a package inside the src/main/java folder.
+Copy the files provided and place them in a package inside the `src/main/java` folder.

 [image assetsSrc="Unit-Testing-Example(6).png" /]